openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Model_Optimizer_Extractor.md

 .. warning::

    OpenVINO will move TensorFlow conversion from legacy python-based frontend to new C++ based frontend, therefore this extension guide won't be a recommended way for TensorFlow extension in Model Optimizer and will be marked as a deprecated solution.
-For details in regard of new frontend, see the :doc:`Frontend Extensions <openvino_docs_Extensibility_UG_Frontend_Extensions>` article.
+For details on the new frontend, see the :doc:`Frontend Extensions <openvino_docs_Extensibility_UG_Frontend_Extensions>` article.

 Model Optimizer runs specific extractor for each operation in the model during the model loading.

 There are several types of Model Optimizer extractor extensions:

 1. The generic one, which is described in this article.
 2. The special extractor for Caffe models with Python layers.
 This kind of extractor is described in the :doc:`Extending Model Optimizer with Caffe Python Layers <openvino_docs_MO_DG_prepare_model_customize_model_optimizer_Extending_Model_Optimizer_With_Caffe_Python_Layers>` guide.

 Generic extension provides a generic mechanism for the operation extractor applicable for all frameworks.
 Model Optimizer provides the ``mo.front.extractor.FrontExtractorOp`` class as a base class to implement the extractor.
 It has the ``extract`` class method, which gets the only parameter ``Node``, which corresponds to the graph node to extract data from.
 The operation description in the original framework format is stored in the attribute ``pb`` of the node.
 The extractor goal is to parse this attribute and save necessary attributes to the corresponding node of the graph.
 Consider the extractor for the ``Const`` TensorFlow operation (refer to the ``extensions/front/tf/const_ext.py`` file):

 .. code-block:: py